curl/everything-curl/transfers/conn/names.md

 ## Custom addresses for hosts

-Sometimes it is handy to provide fake, custom addresses for real host names so that libcurl connects to a different address instead of one an actual name resolve would suggest.
+Sometimes it is handy to provide fake, custom addresses for real hostnames so that libcurl connects to a different address instead of one an actual name resolve would suggest.